History of Zcash

 Reducing Linkability By Reducing Complexity

-While the advantages of supplying both transparent and shielded addresses to users allow for more options, no doubt sending ZEC between them introduces complexities which affect an individual’s financial privacy.
+While the advantages of supplying both transparent and shielded addresses to users allow for more options, no doubt sending ZEC between them introduces complexities that affect an individual’s financial privacy.

 While shielded addresses offer the privacy features which distinguish Zcash from purely public blockchain networks, the transparent addresses provide (at least for now) a relief in resource requirements along with familiar functionality to previously launched cryptocurrencies.